spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/price-mode/README.md

 # price-mode (molecule)

-Displays a simple label with icon.
+Displays a simple label with an icon.

 ## Code sample